 Exchange Traded Funds allow you to own a diversified portfolio of investments.
 Most ETF investing is in a variety of stocks, but there are tons of different options with ETFs in different industries.

 Like ETFs mutual funds allow you to invest in a lot of equities all at once.
-Mutual fund investing can have goals of longer term high yield growth, medium term safe investing, as well as creating income for your retirement.
+Mutual fund investing can have goals of long term high yield growth, medium term safe investing, as well as creating annual income for your retirement.

 Peer to Peer Lending

 Relatively new as an investment strategy.
 P2P lending offers you the option to invest directly in the loans going out to other people.
-Returns are better than bonds, but not as good, or risky, as stocks.
+Returns are better than bonds, but not as much of a good investment, or risky, as stocks.

 Commodities are physical products.
 This is normally gold, precious metals, or even produce.
 Commodities investing needs a lot of research, but it can be very profitable.

 Every business can benefit from a helping hand, whether big, mid-sized, or small.
-However, many people learning how to invest will be hesitant when it comes to small business investments due to the lack of security involved with them.
+However, a lot of people who are learning how to invest will be hesitant when it comes to small business investments due to the lack of security involved and the belief that they can find a better opportunity through other forms of financial planning and wealth management.

-What they don’t know is that there can be huge profits to be made with this kind of investments if you know what you are doing.
+What they don’t know is that you can greatly increase your net worth with this kind of investments if you know what you are doing.

 It is important to choose the right small business to invest in, as that will make all the difference in determining whether your money will turn to profit.
 Some profitable small business investments include Equity Ownership, Debt Investments, and Cash Equivalents.